-* Trend values significant at the 10% level.
+a Trend values significant at the 10% level.

 [END TABLE 2.6 HERE]

 In summary, globally averaged land precipitation has likely increased since the middle of the 20th century (medium confidence), with low confidence in trends prior to 1950.
 A faster increase in global land precipitation was observed since the 1980s (medium confidence), with large interannual variability and regional heterogeneity.
 Over the global ocean there is low confidence in the estimates of precipitation trends, linked to uncertainties in satellite retrievals, merging procedures and limited in situ observations.